-Road debris and other contaminants that get past the air filter can coat the mass airflow sensor’s sensing element.
+Road debris and other contaminants that get past the air filter can coat the sensor’s sensing element.
 The coating insulates the element, causing under-reporting of airflow off-idle and over-reporting of air at low air speeds.
 GM systems are the one exception to over-reporting of air mass at low airflow speeds.

 Often, technicians first try to clean the mass airflow sensor.
 Although cleaning a contaminated sensor may seem to bring the performance back, it rarely brings it to 100% operation and accuracy.
 There are many instances where the internal circuitry is damaged or shorted.
 In these cases, the sensor needs to be replaced.
-Because the mass airflow sensor is a key component to the engine’s fueling strategy, it is crucial that it reports with 100% accuracy to ensure peak performance, fuel economy, and reduced emissions.
+Because the sensor is a key component to the engine’s fueling strategy, it is crucial that it reports with 100% accuracy to ensure peak performance, fuel economy, and reduced emissions.

 In this how-to video, our ASE-certified Master Technician shows you how to install a drop-in style sensor, and shares a few replacement tips to help with the job.